 Bottom line: when “bad weather” months hit, be extra cautious on the road.
 When the weather is particularly dangerous, follow local news for weather and travel updates and be sure to observe all travel restrictions.

-From drizzles, to light rain and violent downpours, rain can be dangerous in all its various forms.
+From drizzles to light rain and violent downpours, rain can be dangerous in all its various forms.
 Freezing rain can make traveling treacherous, as roads are no longer just slippery, but coated with ice.

-When rain or snow melt freezes on pavement, it forms an ice on the roads that is often referred to as “black ice.”
+When rain or snow melt freezes on the pavement, it forms ice on the roads that are often referred to as “black ice.”
 Black ice is almost always hard to spot, and can also form if the road is not designed or maintained well enough to drain properly.
 It is particularly harmful near bridges and overpasses, as temperatures tend to drop more rapidly on elevated surfaces.
-Drivers should slow down and drive well under the speed limit, since this ice isn’t always visible.
+Drivers should slow down and drive well under the speed limit since this ice isn’t always visible.
 If you’re driving during a time when you might encounter black ice, make sure to check your tire tread for traction, drive slowly, and always use your headlights.

 Strong winds alone are sometimes enough to blow debris into roadways and make vehicles — especially larger ones — harder to control and prone to rollovers.
 Couple this with rain, snow, or sleet, and the conditions could be disastrous.